 Visit Long Hung Church

 In 1955, this church was built and was then devastated amid the clash that happened in Easter 1972.
-Therefore, North Vietnamese forces had taken up as a position amid the attack of Quang Tri.
+Therefore, North Vietnamese forces had taken up a position amid the attack of Quang Tri.

 Long Hung Church in Quang Tri, Vietnam succumbed to 8 persistent days of bombings by South Vietnamese and American troops amid the Vietnam War.